shibby360/linguistics-stuff/chhayan/verbs.md

 Gerunds are formed via -ḱani.
 `Ĭa het pilḱani` = I am playing.
 ## Past tense
-To put a verb in past tense, add -ŭās to the end.
+To put a verb in past tense, add -ŭā(m/s/ā/i) to the end.
-`Ĭa pilŭās` = I played.
+`Ĭa pilŭās` = I played(as a male).
+The ending depends on the gender/number of the subject, and follows and adjectival pattern.
 ## Future tense
 Future tense is created by -f́iā.
 `Ĭa pilf́iā` = I will play.